-If you are thinking of upgrading your PC, you should know some essential things before doing so.
-One useful feature Windows 10 or Windows 11 has, is that it lets users move the installed Microsoft Store apps to any other drive.
-You can also change the path of the default installation directory, for new apps.
+One useful feature Windows 10 or Windows 11 has is letting users move the installed Microsoft Store apps to any other drive.
+You can also change the path of the default installation directory for new apps.
 This post shows how to move installed Microsoft Store Apps to another Drive in Windows 11/10.

 There was a not-so-easy way to change the default installation location for apps, but it worked for some and not for others.
 Windows 11/10 has made it easy to get things done.
 The new Settings window has all the options to move the Windows 11/10 apps to any other drive.